Francescde/provesdeNivell/README.md

 ## Solutions

 Each solution for it's task is in each folder.
 Explained in the readme.
-As I had to pick a task, I prefer the first task as I really enjoyed building the solution of the Monte Carlo approximation
+As I had to pick a task, I chose the first task as I really enjoyed building the solution of the Monte Carlo approximation